 2. What is your budget?

 There are places to stay for almost any budget.
 Three types of safari locations are national parks, public reserves, and private reserves.
-Private reserves tend to cost more but also have the benefit of fewer tourists and the ability to go on off-road safari.
+Private reserves tend to cost more but also have the benefit of fewer tourists and the ability to go on off-road safaris.

 Tented bush camp sites cater to smaller budgets.
 These are often low-tech, self-catering, and more rustic; although, there are also luxury tent options at many parks.
 Game lodges are typically more expensive but include more amenities like guided drives and meals.
 Some companies even offer open air treehouses so visitors can spend the night under the stars.